Kyenjojo District

 Kyenjojo District is a district in the Western Region of Uganda.
 Kyenjojo town is the site of the district headquarters.

 Location

 Kyenjojo District is bordered by Kibale District to the north, Kyegegwa District to the east, Kamwenge District to the south, and Kabarole District to the west.
 The district headquarters at Kyenjojo are approximately 274 km, by road, west of Kampala, Uganda's capital and largest city.
 The coordinates of the district are 00 37N, 30 37E.

 Overview

 Kyenjojo District was created in 2000.
-It is divided into two counties: Mwenge North and Mwenge South.
+It is divided into three counties: Mwenge North, Mwenge Central and Mwenge South.
 Kyenjojo means: "the place where elephants live"; it is derived from the Rutooro word "enjojo", (elephant)(s).
 Like in most Ugandan Bantu languages, "Mwenge" means "banana beer", which is produced there.

 The district is part of Toro sub-region, which is coterminal with the Kingdom of Toro, one of the ancient traditional monarchies in Uganda.